Putin claims Russia is ‘ready for talks’ as Ukraine soldiers have Christmas dinner

 CIA director William Burns said in an interview this month that while most conflicts end in negotiation, the CIA’s assessment was that Russia was not yet serious about a real negotiation to end the war.

-An adviser to Ukrainian President Volodymyr Zelenskiy said that Putin needed to return to reality and acknowledge that it was Russia which did not want any negotiations.
+An adviser to Ukrainian president Volodymyr Zelensky said that Putin needed to return to reality and acknowledge that it was Russia which did not want any negotiations.

 “Russia single-handedly attacked Ukraine and is killing citizens,” said Mykhailo Podolyak.
 “Russia doesn’t want negotiations, but tries to avoid responsibility.”

-Putin said Russia was acting in the “right direction” in Ukraine because the West, led by the United States, was trying to cleave Russia apart.
+Putin said Russia was acting in the “right direction” in Ukraine because the West, led by the United States, was trying to “cleave Russia apart”.
 Washington denies it is plotting Russia’s collapse.

 “I believe that we are acting in the right direction, we are defending our national interests, the interests of our citizens, our people.
 And we have no other choice but to protect our citizens,” Putin said.